 Take out an insurance policy

 It often happens that the thing we fear the most doesn’t turn out to be the biggest of our problems, and this is also true in the case of thieves because other things can pose a bigger challenge for your rental.
-For instance, the tenants and your rental might be put to danger by floods, fire, earthquake, and other elements you cannot control, which is why it is imperative to emphasize to your tenants to practice caution.
+For instance, the tenants and your rental might be put in danger by floods, fire, earthquakes, and other calamities you cannot control, which is why it is imperative to emphasize to your tenants to practice caution.
 Although certain events cannot be prevented, there are ways to ensure you get help in case they occur.
-The wisest decision in that regard is to take out a home insurance policy not just because of financial security but also because of other benefits, such as removing debris in case of an earthquake and special covers for landlords.
-Another element that can be added to the insurance policy is counseling after a traumatic event so that the policy can be quite comprehensive should you want it to be.
+The wisest decision in that regard is to take out a home insurance policy because of financial security and other benefits, such as removing debris in case of an earthquake and special covers for landlords.
+Another element that can be added to the insurance policy is counseling after a traumatic event so, as you can see, the policy can be quite comprehensive should you want it to be.

 Install a home security system